bitnami/charts/bitnami/airflow/README.md

 The Bitnami Airflow chart relies on the PostgreSQL chart persistence.
 This means that Airflow does not persist anything.

+## Troubleshooting

+Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Notable changes

 ### 6.5.0